 If your medication has specific disposal instructions, please follow the directions as given.
 Consult authorities or your pharmacist for more specific questions.

 Yes, Deterra is available in multiple sizes.
-Visit our products page or contact a Deterra representative at (612) 568-1128 to determine which size will best meet your needs.
+If you’re interested in Deterra for yourself, you can view sizes and purchase online here.
+For case quantities, visit our business products page or contact a Deterra representative at (612) 568-1128 to determine which size will best meet your needs.

 The recommended capacity varies by size and is listed on each Deterra pouch or container.
 Please always follow the directions on the back of the Deterra Drug Deactivation System.

 On a per-pill basis, Deterra is the least costly at-home, permanent deactivation option.
 Our Medium Pouch (MP) starts at $3.89 per unit when you buy direct; volume discounts are available on quantities of 100,000 or more.
 Please call us at (612) 568-1128 for a custom quote or request a quote online.